victorvenk/alx-system_engineering-devops/0x00-shell_basics/README.md

-It is the directory for the project
+This is the repo readme